Make sure these are all installed as packages first

 # Use makePhyloseqFromTreeSE from Miaverse

-phyloseq_metaphlan = makePhyloseqFromTreeSE(tse_metaphlan)
+phyloseq_metaphlan = makePhyloseqFromTreeSE(tse_metaphlan)2.2 Add metadata

 # Define the function to update metadata